oceanhackweek/ohw21-proj-radar-qc/README.md

 ## Example Usage
 The radar used to generate cross-spectrum data can sometimes detect outliers.
 This is indicated by negative signal values in the data.
-This example loads a file using the `Abs` method to ignore the outliers, then computes the gain relative to some reference gain.
+This example loads a file using the `Abs` method to ignore the outliers, computes the relative gain, then writes the result back into a file.

 ```python3
 from radarqc import csfile